phillip-kruger/openapi-security-example/oauth-example/README.md

 ```

 * Import `oauth-keycloak-setup.json`
-** This creates the relevant client (microprofile-jwt-client) and groups and roles.
+** This creates the relevant client (quarkus-oauth2-client) and groups and roles.
 * Create some users
 ** Under Manage>Users>Add user
 *** dilbert:dilbert and join the employeeGroup